dhirajpatra/mailboxapi/README.md

 * /tests/MailboxTest.php
 * /database/migration/2017_01_08_093215_mail_details.php [auto generated database migration file to create / update table]

-### How to run ###
-This is full Laravel development framework.
-Where all REST API has been implemented.
-You can change the database connections configuration.
-Also change the route as per your document root for application folder. eg. http://laravel/ [virtual host]

-Git clone or download the whole folder into your document root or in virtual host.
-And then run following commands from terminal:
-###php artisan make:migration mail_details###

-Used REST client to test API.
 Few Screen Shots from testing by rest client:
 ![ScreenShot](https://github.com/dhirajpatra/mailboxapi/blob/master/helpdocuments/dfd_mail_box_api.png)
 ![ScreenShot](https://github.com/dhirajpatra/mailboxapi/blob/master/helpdocuments/phpunit_test_result.jpg)